rockettheme/docs/Docs/wordpress/plugins/rokajaxsearch/rokajaxsearch_use.md

 ![][plugin1]

 :   1. **Preset Themes** Only applicable if using a non-formatted theme, but you can select between a Blue, Light or Dark theme for the search module.
 [12%, 51%, se]
-    2. **Load Default CSS** The module has inbuilt module styling so set this to Yes if you wish for it to work standalone.
+    2. **Load Default CSS** The widget has inbuilt widget styling so set this to Yes if you wish for it to work standalone.
 As we override this file from the theme, you still need to set this to Yes for the styling to work.
 [15%, 60%, sw]
     3. **Google API** This field needs to be completed in order for the various Google search options to work.
 Please see [this site][googleapi] to retrieve an API Key.
 [19%, 51%, se]
     4. **Show Description** Set to yes to show a description with each search result.
 [22%, 60%, sw]
     5. **Show Read More** Set whether the Read More link should be display.
 [27%, 51%, se]